Home » Dessert Recipes » Cream Horns

 Cream Horns Recipe

 Cream horns are a very easy, popular pastry using store bought puff pastry.
-Cream horn molds are available at good kitchenware stores or online.
+The molds for this recipe are available at good kitchenware stores or online.

 5 from 50 votes